Weak units, universal cells, and coherence via universality for bicategories

 \item $\bord{k}{-}\cutt{1,i}(t,s) = \\ \bord{k}{+}\cutt{1,i}(t,s) = \bord{k}{+}s;$

 \item $\bord{k}{-}\cutt{1,p}(t,s) = \\ \bord{k}{+}\cutt{1,p}(t,s) = $ \end{enumerate} All of these are evident from the geometric picture (\ref{eq:composable}).

-Moreover, the $\cutt{i,j}$ satisfy associativity and interchange equations, expressing the fact that when three 2-cells can be composed in two different orders, the result is independent of the order.
-Schemes of associativity equations are classified by the following 9 pictures, where the direction of 2-cells is left implicit:
+Moreover, the $\cutt{j,i}$ satisfy associativity and interchange equations, expressing the fact that when three 2-cells can be composed in two different orders, the result is independent of the order.
+Schemes of associativity equations are classified by the following 9 pictures, where the direction of 2-cells is from bottom to top:

-for example, the leftmost picture in the top row should be read as the equation scheme $\cutt{j,1}(t, \cutt{i,1}(s,r)) = \cutt{i+j-1}(\cutt{j,1}(t,s),r)$.
+for example, the leftmost picture in the top row should be read as the equation scheme $\cutt{j,1}(t, \cutt{i,1}(s,r)) = \cutt{i+j-1,1}(\cutt{j,1}(t,s),r)$.